huma-engineering/huma-docs/data-collection/modules/general/breathlessness.md

 ## How it works

-The Breathlessness module asks patients to answer a simple question; “How breathless are you when you are walking around or walking up stairs?”.
-Patients can choose from the following options:
-- None
-- Mild
-- Moderate
-- Severe
-- Very Severe
+The Breathlessness module asks patients to answer a simple question about their degree of breathlessness.
+Their response is converted into a score out of 5 which is shared with their care team, allowing them to monitor their level of breathlessness over time.

 ![Adding a breathlessness score to Huma App](./assets/breathlessness.png)